-- giving a true and fair view of the Company's financial position as at 30 June 2022 and of its financial performance for the ended on that date; and - complying with Australian Accounting Standards Simplified Disclosure Framework and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013 (ACNCR).
+- giving a true and fair view of the Company's financial position as at 30 June 2023, and of its financial performance and its cash flows for the year ended on that date; and - ii. complying with Australian Accounting Standards - Simplified Disclosure Framework and Division 60 of the Australian Charities and Not-for-profits Commission Regulations 2022 (ACNCR).